 HubSpot is the company that coined "inbound marketing"

-From its humble beginnings at a university to generating revenues of up to $674.9 million 12 years later, HubSpot’s story is one that is worthy of being examined.
+From its humble beginnings at a university to generating revenues of up to $1.7 billion 19 years later, HubSpot’s story is one that is worthy of being examined.
 Where did they come from, and how did they do it?
-We go through the history of the company that changed the landscape of digital marketing forever.

-The idea was simple - since mass cold calling, outbound marketing and advertising was vastly expensive, smaller start-ups could rarely compete in a numbers game against the established, larger companies.
-However, the internet was quickly changing the game from one of the numbers to one of engagement.
+The idea was simple - since mass cold calling, outbound marketing, and advertising were vastly expensive, smaller start-ups could rarely compete in a numbers game against the established, larger companies.
+However, the internet quickly changed the game from one of the numbers to one of engagement.

-Both Brian and Dharmesh agreed that the way people shopped and learned what they liked was changing because of the amount of time they spend on the web.
+Both Brian and Dharmesh agreed that the way people shopped and learned what they liked was changing because of the amount of time they spent on the web.
 In addition to this, technology was enabling people to tune out traditional marketing.
 Television advertising was being abandoned in favour of streaming and online video.
 Music was being downloaded instead of listened to on the radio.
-People were simply relying on the opinion of their peers rather than blindly believing traditional marketing.
+People were simply relying on the opinions of their peers rather than blindly believing in traditional marketing.